If you’re like me, you probably have at least one old laptop stuffed away in a drawer, together with a myriad of outdated mobile phones.

 If you don’t use the Unarchiver utility, the bootable USB installation will fail.
 Once successfully unzipped, you will end up with the .bin file the same as with a Windows PC.

 You also need to ensure that you have access to a PC or Mac with the Chrome browser installed.
-You will need to download the Chromebook Recovery Utility in order to create a bootable USB drive.
+You will need to download the Chromebook Recovery Utility to create a bootable USB drive.

 Using the Chromebook recovery utility that you have just downloaded and installed, you are going to create your USB boot stick.